 Rules for Mattis

-About the Game ๐ŸŽฏ
+About the Game

-Mattis is a unique card game that stands out by consisting of two completely different rounds.
-The first round is about collecting cards, while the second round is about getting rid of them.
-The game suits 2-6 players and usually takes 10โ€“20 minutes per round.
+Mattis is a card game with a twist: it consists of two completely different rounds.
+The first round is about collecting cards, while the second is about getting rid of them.
+The game suits 2–6 players and usually takes 10–20 minutes per round.

-The goal is to NOT become Mattis โ€“ the unlucky player left with cards at the end.
-This is one of the few card games where you're playing to avoid losing, not to win!
+The goal is to avoid becoming Mattis, the unlucky player left holding cards at the end.
+This is one of the few card games where the focus is on avoiding last place rather than winning outright.

-About the Game ๐ŸŽฏ
+Illustration for Mattis: About the Game

-Setup ๐Ÿ”„
+Setup

-Youโ€™ll need a standard 52-card deck (without jokers):
+You need a standard 52-card deck without jokers:

 • 2 players: Remove 10 random cards without looking at them

-• 3โ€“6 players: Use the full deck
+• 3–6 players: Use the full deck

-First Round โ€“ Collect Cards ๐Ÿƒ
+First Round: Collect Cards

-In the first round, suit doesnโ€™t matter โ€“ only card value counts!
+In the first round, suit doesn't matter.
+Only card value counts.

 The starting player plays one card to the player on their left.
 That player must respond with one card.
-The player who plays the highest card wins the trick and takes both cards, placing them face down in a personal pile.
+The player who plays the higher card wins the trick and takes both cards, placing them face down in a personal pile.

-War: If the two cards are of equal value, each plays another card โ€“ the higher card now wins the entire trick.
+War: If both cards are equal, each player plays another card.
+The higher card now wins the whole trick.

-Trump Card and Transition ๐Ÿ“‹
+Trump Card and Transition

 Play continues as long as each player can keep a hand of 3 cards by drawing from the pile.